BirbIrl/ComputerCraft-Greg-Flavored/resourcepack/refreshed/Computer Craft Greg Refreshed 1.20.1/readme.txt

 Most of the textures are modified GregTechRefreshed textures made by ULSTICK (thank you!)

 This pack borrows some infrastructure from End_Rage's super cool computer craft create texture pack.
-If a json is signed by them - it was originally theirs and was probably modified by modified
+If a json is signed by them - it was originally theirs and was probably modified by me!

 If you make any tweaks or changes feel free to message me at @Birbirl on discord/twitter so i can update the pack for everyone.
 Thanks for checking this out!